 Increasing Soil's Base Saturation of Calcium

 This is important because Super-Cal and Agri-Cal increase the base saturation of calcium in the soil.
 Calcium makes up from 65% to 85% of nutrients in the soil.
+A lot of people don't realize that base saturation of calcium is far more important than soil pH in determining calcium needs.
 Keeping the base saturation of dissolved calcium on the higher end means your plants will be getting the calcium it needs when it needs it.

 In addition, soil microorganisms need calcium to operate at their peak performance.
 Super-Cal and Agri-Cal when mixed with Foliar Blend, Turf Formula, and Ultra have shown in tests at the University of Missouri/Comumbia to increase beneficial soil microorganism numbers and activity by an amazing 3400% in 24 hours.